DHI/mikepluspy/README.md

-# MIKE+ PY: automate your workflows.
+# MIKE+Py: automate your workflows.

-MIKE+ PY is a python interface for MIKE+.
+MIKE+Py is a python interface for MIKE+.
 Its main features include:
 * Modifying the MIKE+ database in a way that is consistent with the GUI.
 * Run different kinds of simulations (e.g. MIKE 1D, EPANET, SWMM)
 * Access certain GUI tools pythonically (e.g. import/export tool).

 > [!CAUTION]
-> MIKE+ PY is experimental and under development.
+> MIKE+Py is experimental and under development.
 > * Be aware that there may be bugs or unexpected behavior - use with caution.
 > * Always make copies of your MIKE+ databases and verify the outcome of scripts.
 > * If you encounter any issues or have any feedback, please report them on [GitHub Issues](https://github.com/DHI/mikeplus-python/issues).